Eric Gawiser

 I wrote a public IDL code called observable that calculates the airmass, parallactic angle, and atmospheric differential refraction for use in planning imaging and multislit spectroscopy.

 From 1999-2002, I was a postdoctoral research physicist at the Center for Astrophysics and Space Sciences at the University of California at San Diego.
 My research at U.C.
 San Diego involved an empirical study of galaxy formation in collaboration with Art Wolfe, Jason Prochaska, and Jeff Cooke.
 We performed multislit observations with the Keck telescope to find Lyman-break galaxies near known Damped Lyman-alpha Absorption Systems.
 This allowed us to study the emission properties of the DLAs as well as whether they cluster with emission-selected high-redshift galaxies.
-Our first results were published in ApJ Letters (astro-ph/0103387).
-Some of the details are described in a poster that we presented at a recent AAS meeting.
+Our results were published in ApJ.
+Looking for help reducing Keck LRIS(B) or ESI data?
+Check out my data reduction cookbooks.

 Click here for a compilation of all reported CMB anisotropy detections and upper limits from 1992-2000, or here for more info on UCSD's Cosmic Microwave Background Radiation Discussion Group.